API

 Technology

-We use Hono, a lightning-fast web framework optimized for edge computing.
-This ensures efficient handling of API requests—particularly critical for real-time AI interactions like streaming responses.
+We use Hono, a fast, TypeScript-first web framework.
+This ensures efficient handling of API requests, especially for AI interactions like streaming responses.

 Importantly, this single API layer serves both web and mobile applications, guaranteeing consistent business logic and data handling across all platforms.